sonmarcho/sonmarcho.github.io/5-passions.md

 "good <b>[characterizes]</b> friend" --> i.e.: "(a) good friend"<br>
 </blockquote>

 You can even characterize this friend with the fact that you met her in Shanghai, in the sense that you became friend with her while there.
-This is a bit the equivalent of a subordinate clause:
+This is a bit the equivalent of a relative clause:

 <blockquote style="font-style: normal">
 我 在 上海 见过 <b>的</b> 朋友。<br>